orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 The list of available languages for the current form is selected as follows:

 - It starts with the list of languages defined in the form definition.
 There is always at least one such language present.
-- If the property `oxf.fr.available-languages.*.*` specifies at least one language, then only those languages which are both in the form definition *and* specified by the property are retained.
+- If the `oxf.fr.available-languages.*.*` [property](../../configuration/properties/form-runner.html#default-language) specifies at least one language, then only those languages which are both in the form definition *and* specified by the property are retained.

 *NOTE: The result can be an empty selection.*